What do you think sets the U-M Percussion Program apart from others?

 Do students take courses in other areas or complete minors/double majors in other areas?

 YES.
-Because the School of Music, Theatre & Dance is housed within a leading academic institution, one of the benefits is that its academic curricular offerings are immense and varied.
+Because the SMTD is housed within a leading academic institution, one of the benefits is that its academic curricular offerings are immense and varied.
 There are a myriad of options for our students to pursue any number of interests.
 In any given year, we may have one or two students studying under the BMA degree program.
 Others might be pursuing a dual degree in one of the many degree offerings of this fine Institution.
 For more information, see degree requirements, dual degrees, and LSA minors.

 Do many students participate in other ensembles such as marching bands, jazz ensembles, etc?

 YES.
 Marching band is an option for the large ensemble curriculum.
-Additionally, some students have participated in both marching band and an orchestra or concert band.
+Additionally, some students participate in both marching band and an orchestra or wind ensemble.
 Jazz Lab Ensemble conflicts only with Symphony Band, so it may be an option for some students.
 Many percussion students have participated in jazz combos.

 Are percussion majors required to participate in marching band?